Dudeiebot/nvim/noob.md

  `x` delete a letter, and you add nos to the back also for more deleting.

 ## Just some CMD et miscellanous things
-you can use `~` to swap inbetween lowercase and uppercase and you can also add those numerals to it for more effectiveness.
+You can use `~` to swap inbetween lowercase and uppercase and you can also add those numerals to it for more effectiveness.

-the `.` command redo what was done last in other places.
+The `.` command redo what was done last in other places.

 We can use `r` to replace a letter, you add the letter after clicking `r`, you can add nos to it also for more efficiency and capital `R` is used for multiple  letters replacing.

 `shift v` followed with the curly bracket can help in full highlighting, maybe highlighting upward or downward (use `{` for upward and the other for downward).

+Indenting can be done with `>` twice, also you can indent multiple line with `>` once and also add numerals ot the back for more efficiency.